crillab/jkahypar/README.md

 The library provides an interface for easily handling hypergraphs.
 The following section describes how to use its various features.

+> **Important Note**
+>
+> Despite JKaHyPar is a *modular* library, you may also need to add its JAR to
+> the classpath when using it within another application, so as to allow to
+> dynamically load the native library it contains (JNA does not look into the
+> modulepath for such libraries).
+> A possible alternative consists in specifying manually the location of the
+> library (e.g., from [this directory](java-wrapper/src/main/resources/)), but
+> this approach is much less convenient in practice.

 ### Creating a Hypergraph